 eBay faces lawsuit over the cyberbullying campaign several former employees unleashed on Ina and David Steiner, the owners of an ecommerce blog that reports on eBay and other online marketplaces.
 The civil suit was filed today in the U.S. District Court, District of Massachusetts.

 Last year, eBay acknowledged that several now terminated employees engaged in aggressive harassment against the couple.
-As a result of an internal investigation, the company terminated the employees involved and it cooperated with the federal investigators that led to multiple criminal charges being filed.
+As a result of an internal investigation, the company terminated the employees involved and it cooperated with the federal investigators which led to multiple criminal charges being filed.

 While the charging documents against the former employees included references to messages that appeared to suggest eBay’s Chief Communications Officer, Steve Wymer, and its President and CEO, Devin Wenig, wanted to stop the Steiner’s from publishing critical articles about eBay, the Feds did not criminally charge either person.

 Wymer was relieved by eBay’s board of his duties right around the same time the company terminated the other employees.

 Wenig abruptly left the company shortly after on “mutual“ terms with a severance package worth $57 million, citing differences with the board.

 At the time, the cyberbullying campaign was not public and most observers believed the differences with the board involved the direction the company’s board was advocating in light of institutional investors pressuring to sell business units to raise shareholder value.